methylprednisolone (as sodium succinate) powder for injection

 - allergic-type reactions e.g. skin rash, itching and difficulty breathing, wheezing or coughing (anaphylactic reactions)

-- severe stomach pains
+- uncomfortable or severe stomach pains or belching after eating

 - convulsions or fits